jinghuazhao/INF/rsid/README.md

 Earlier on, a pQTL-based MR analysis is furnished with `pqtlMR.sh`.

-Immune-mediatd traits from OpenGWAS is obtained via `OpenGWAS.sh`. `pqtlGWAS.R` was used for pQTL-GWAS lookup.
+Immune-mediatd diseases (IMDs) from OpenGWAS is obtained via `OpenGWAS.sh`, while `pqtlGWAS.R` was used for pQTL-disease GWAS lookup based on PhenoScanner v2 which used the following scheme.

+1. When pQTL is the disease QTL itself, decide if a switch is needed for effect direction.
+2. When pQTL and QTL has the same alleles, do as in Step 1.
+3. When QTL is a proxy for pQTL, infer the most likely haplotype to decide the swtich.
+4. Align the pQTL-disease effect direction according to ++, +-, -+, -- for increasing (+) or decreasing (-) pQTL allele (first sign) or disease risk (second sign).
+5. Obtain heatmaps for all and IMDs based on information from Step 4.

 ## Nested PGS model